Home

 Merlin Mann suggests the practice of clearing the email inbox of unnecessary emails.
 The Email-Cleansing Routine is something you need to do every single day.
 It can be tough but sure is very rewarding.
 Here’s what you need to do:

-If your work demands you to go through your Inbox multiple times to access important files and information, the first tip is definitely not useful in your case.
+If your work demands you to go through your Inbox multiple times to access important files and information, the first tip is not useful in your case.

 People like me who get assignments and tasks via Emails, need to stay active and frequently refresh our inboxes because that’s our virtual workplace.